mubeenkh4u/Average_Calculator/README.md

-# Average_Calculator
+# Average Calculator!

+This is a simple program that calculates the average of a list of numbers.
+It is written in Python 3.9.16.
-Creating an Average Calculator in Python and running it on the browser using PyScript!
+The program runs over the browser using PyScript!